 Heart Healthy Dinners

-Lots of vegetarian options in these cholesterol lowering dinner recipes.
+There are lots of vegetarian options in these cholesterol-lowering dinner recipes.
 Try to make more meals that include beans, nuts, seeds, and vegetables as often as possible.
 They contain a nice mix of healthy fats and cholesterol-lowering fiber.
 Plus, they’re high in potassium which helps lower your blood pressure.

 Easy Heart Healthy(ish) Desserts